moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

 For example, see the stock Joint Trajectory Controller `plugin registration <https://github.com/ros-planning/moveit/blob/master/moveit_plugins/moveit_ros_control_interface/moveit_ros_control_interface_plugins.xml>`_, which links several flavors of this controller exported from ``ros_controllers`` package with the corresponding MoveIt Controller Handle that supports `Follow Joint Trajectory Action <https://docs.ros.org/en/noetic/api/control_msgs/html/action/FollowJointTrajectory.html>`_ via an exported MoveIt *Controller Handle Allocator* plugin.

-The same pattern can be followed to link any other ROS controller with a MoveIt *Controller Handle* so that it can receive trajectory commands.
+The same pattern can be followed to link any other ROS controller that exposes a `Follow Joint Trajectory Action <https://docs.ros.org/en/noetic/api/control_msgs/html/action/FollowJointTrajectory.html>`_ server with an existing MoveIt *Controller Handle* so that it can receive trajectory commands.

 First, create a plugin description file: